edcdavid/ptp-tools/README.md

  cookie=0x0, duration=27390.565s, table=0, n_packets=0, n_bytes=0, priority=0 actions=NORMAL
 ```

+## Configure Hardware timestamps for PTP in BF3 DPU
 In DPU mode, the documentation gives the example of configuring PTP to intercept L3 PTP IP frames in order to record a timestamp see (https://docs.nvidia.com/doca/sdk/doca+firefly+service+guide/index.html#src-3499060042_id-.DOCAFireflyServiceGuidev2.10.0-supportTXtimestamping).
 To work with linuxptp-daemon, we need a different configuration in order to intercept L2 PTP Ethernet frames based on the PTP Ethertype (0x88F7).
 The openvswitch rules below assume that the default `ovsbr1` bridge is present.